palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   be adequately tested with unit tests alone, especially if the code interacts with outside systems or configuration.

-- **Leave feedback on documentation, comments, and commit messages.**
+- **Leave feedback on code-level documentation, comments, and commit messages.**
   Redundant comments clutter the code, and terse commit messages mystify future contributors.
 This isn't always applicable, but quality comments and commit messages will pay for themselves down the line.